Watch FIFA World Cup 2026™ LIVE, FREE and EXCLUSIVE

 During the conference, he also called One Nation leader Pauline Hanson "divisive", Donald Trump "president", and former prince Andrew Mountbatten-Windsor a "grub".

-His initial comments sparked criticism from public figures and politicians, including Grace Tame herself, who referenced the "difficult" labelling in a social media post on Instagram on Thursday morning.
+His initial comments sparked criticism from public figures and politicians, including Tame herself, who referenced the "difficult" labelling in a social media post on Instagram on Thursday morning.

-"'Difficult' is the misogynist's code for a woman who won't comply", a post that she shared reads.
+"'Difficult' is the misogynist's code for a woman who won't comply," a post that she shared reads.

 Greens senator Sarah Hanson-Young wrote on social media: "Some of my best friends are 'difficult' women … (Ok, all of them, and I love them for it!)".